MoQuEs/WarfPlanner/README.md

 of materials.

 ### TODO
+- Add copy/paste for upgrades
-- Add tooltips to icons
+- Add page for owned characters with stats
+  - reflect that stats in upgrade page
 - Add screencapture from game
 - Add AI for materials from screenshots/screencapture
   - Add OCR for materials amounts
+- Add AI for characters from screenshots/screencapture
+  - Add OCR for characters stats
 - Make it usable
 - Make it executable/installable
-- Add hide and show for characters in character list

 ### TODO (in future if all above is done)
 - Add rooster mechanism for characters like: